4 Quick Edits before Sending Your Manuscript to a Copyeditor

 According to newer editions of The Chicago Manual of Style, the apostrophe + “s” is still used for singular names that already end in “s” (e.g., write Jesus’s, not Jesus’).
 (See section 7.17.)

 Now you’re ready!
-Send your manuscript to your copyeditor with full confidence that you did your part to provide her a clean and thorough copy.
+Send your manuscript to your copyeditor with full confidence that you did your part to provide her with a clean and thorough copy.
 Then, let your copyeditor do her magic.